Free ways to access science at the Ri

 YouTube videos

-Boasting over 1.3M subscribers, we're proud to have one of the most successful science-themed YouTube channels out there.
+Boasting over 1.5 million subscribers, we're proud to have one of the most successful science-themed YouTube channels out there.

 Every week, we upload new videos, whether they're lectures filmed in our historic theatre, or demonstrations produced here at the Ri.

-You can search through thousands of videos on physics, chemistry, mathematics, neuroscience and much more!
+You can search through hundreds of videos on physics, chemistry, mathematics, neuroscience and much more!

 We also have a selection of ad-free videos for children and teens.
 Start 'em young, right?